 Best ceramic grill for the price

-If you are after the best ceramic grill for the price that’s somewhat cheaper than those listed above, check out these five best cheap ceramic grill options available at Amazon.
+If you are after the best ceramic grill for the price that’s somewhat cheaper than those listed above, check out the five cheap ceramic grill options available at Amazon in the table above.

 How much these ceramic grills cost does vary from country to country.
 The prices for the US at the time of writing are in the 2-3 hundred dollar range.

-How to care for and clean a ceramic grill?
+How to care for / clean a ceramic grill?

 Ceramic grills are easy to clean.
 One thing: In caring for the grill, don’t use lighter fluid.